Adv. Honors English I

 Assigned:

-- Continue to research your movie.
-Find and upload at least 8 reliable sources by Mon.
-1/27.
+• Finish researching your movie.
+Find and upload at least 8 reliable sources to your OneDrive folder by Mon.
+1/26.
 Be sure that you have at least one print source, one database source, and two website sources.
 The remaining four sources can be any combination of print, database, or website sources.

 In Class: